-If you hear the word ‘slingshot’ and images of a mischievous Bart Simpson come to mind, you’re not alone; although sling-type devices have been around since biblical times (remember how David slayed Goliath?), only within the last hundred years or so have they been considered legitimate weapons, not vandals’ tools of destruction.
+If you hear the word ‘slingshot’ and images of a mischievous Bart Simpson come to mind, you’re not alone.
+Although sling-type devices have been around since biblical times (remember how David slayed Goliath?), modern slingshots are engineered like never before and are considered legitimate weapons.

-In this article we are going to take a look at what survival situations a slingshot can be an essential tool as well as what qualities to look for when finding the best slingshot for your bug out bag.
+In this article, we are going to take a look at what survival situations a slingshot can be an essential tool as well as what qualities to look for when choosing the best slingshot for your bug out bag.

 Should I Add a Slingshot to My Bug Out Bag?

-Being lightweight and versatile, slingshots make an excellent addition to any bug out bag and the best part is – you don’t need to pack your own ammo!
+Lightweight and versatile, slingshots make an excellent addition to any bug out bag, and the best part is you don’t need to pack ammo!

-Whether bugging out in the wilderness or in an urban environment, projectiles for your slingshot can easily be scavenged.
-Not only will you not be weighed down by packing extra ammo in your BOB, but you won’t need to worry about running out.
+Whether bugging out in the wilderness or an urban environment, projectiles for your slingshot can easily be scavenged.
+Not only will you not be weighed down by packing extra ammo in your bug out bag, but you won’t need to worry about running out.